enviromapholdings/Docs/getting-started-analyst/log-in.rst

 	Enter what you want your new password to be.

 Confirm Password:
-	Re-enter what you want your new password to be (must be the same as what you entered for **New Password** above).
+	Re-enter what you want your new password to be (this must be the same as what you entered for *New Password* above).

 .. note::